mskf3000/Tutorials-and-Cheat-Sheets/Ubuntu - Basic System Setup.md

 ***

-*Ubuntu - Basic System Setup (c) by Jack Szwergold; written January 16, 2016.
+*Ubuntu - Basic System Setup (c) by Jack Szwergold; written on January 16, 2016.
 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA-4.0).*